Well hello there, and welcome! I’m so glad you’re here!

 I started working at a small nonprofit as their Marketing Director.
 As soon as I got back into marketing, I remembered why I loved it so much and my dreams were refreshed.
 I knew in my heart that I wanted to help as many small businesses and nonprofits as I could.

-And THAT is how I became this person who teaches people how to use digital marketing and donor relations to grow their businesses and nonprofits!
+And THAT is how I became this person who teaches people how to use digital marketing to grow their business!

 Are you ready to get past the confusion and overwhelm, and master digital marketing?
-Is it time for you to focus on building relationships with your donors, but you’re not sure what steps to take?
 Let’s get started!
-Check out the services I offer, and contact me today.
+Check out the services I offer, and contact me today with your questions about how to make digital marketing work for your business.